CarolCupas/carolcupaswebsite/_drafts/amigos-sin-fronteras.md

 Honestly, they are a blessing and also as a second family that shows us we aren't alone.
 Thanks!

-Certainly, I met people from different countries during the master's degree, and we shared nice experiences like birthday celebrations, Christmas dinner, etc. although many of them returned to their countries, I know our friendship will keep-alive because the friendship doesn't know frontiers.
+Certainly, I met people from different countries during the master's degree, and we shared nice experiences like birthday celebrations, Christmas dinner, trips, etc. although many of them returned to their countries, I know our friendship will keep-alive because the friendship doesn't know frontiers.

 Sinceramente, son una bendición, y son una segunda familia que nos muestran que no estamos solos. _Gracias!_